3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/angular_lessons/labs/criminals-lab-with-services-and-ng-forms/README.md

 **"Must enter a location before proceeding"**
 - When we try to submit without entering a status, we should receive the message **"Must choose a status before proceeding"**
+- We should not be able to **Submit** before all of these validation checks are met

 ### BONUS: